danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

-We use the `releaseDate` that we update in `tryHandleRelease` to see how long time that has passed since the last release.
-The release counts as a double tap if the time is less than the `doubleTapTimeout` configuration.
-If the release is a double tap, we call the `doubleTapAction` then return the result, which will update the `releaseDate` depending on if the gesture was a double tap or not.
+We use the `releaseDate` that we update in `tryHandleRelease` to check how long time that has passed since the last release.

+The release counts as a double tap if the time is less than the `doubleTapTimeout`.
+If so, we call the `doubleTapAction` and return the result, which updates the `releaseDate` accordingly.

 ## How to trigger the correct release action

-Triggering the correct release action involves using the `GeometryProxy` to check if the drag gesture was released inside or outside of the view's bounds.
+Triggering the correct release action involves using the `GeometryProxy` to check if a gesture was released inside or outside of the view's bounds.
 To do this, we can use this extension:

 ```swift
 private extension GeometryProxy {